jdesbonnet/WombatMedical/hardware/ecg/prototype1/pcb/readme.md

 4. It was a mistake not to break out a Serial Wire Debug header.

+## Notes for next version

+* Move to ARM Cortex-M0+ MCU eg LPC824
+* Add SPI flash chip for storage
+* Crystal for more accurate off-line time keeping
+* Modular radio (allow for RFMxx, or ESP-0x or bluetooth modules)
+* Smaller PCB area, thinner (all SMD).
+* Use 3.5mm audio jack for 3 wire ECG connector

 ## Firmware

 Firmware is available at this repository: